asgerb/mux-rails/README.md

 Mux::Notifications.subscribe "video.asset.deleted", MuxAssetReady.new
 ```

-The subscriber receives is passed an event which is simply the incoming JSON
+The subscriber is passed an event which is simply the incoming JSON (see
-(see `test/fixtures` for examples) wrapped in an OpenStruct for ease of access:
+`test/fixtures` for examples) wrapped in an OpenStruct for ease of access:

 ```ruby
 # app/subscribers/mux_asset_ready.rb